mmbman/Katagiri/1982-12-08-Blue-Cliff-Record-Case-36-Talk-2.md

 #### 19:12

 Whatever we do, we always do according to karmic life.
-That’s why Dogen Zenji says, “Good or bad are nothing but time, but time is not good or bad.”
+That’s why Dōgen Zenji says, “Good or bad are nothing but time, but time is not good or bad.”

 “Good and bad are time” means that under certain circumstances you can do something wholesome, but it [is] just under certain circumstances, your karmic life, that you can do [it].
 But if you do something wholesome and then you become really haughty, you have a haughty air, take pride in yourself, [thinking] you’re doing so much – then good turns into something bad, because it’s really you and others [interacting].
 So something good is not always good, something good turns into something bad.